How to convert HTML to PDF: 10 best tools compared

 - Basic CSS styling — Allows for basic CSS styling and layouts.

-- Client-side operation — Works entirely on the client side, making it ideal for single-page applications (SPAs).
+- Client-side operation — Runs entirely in the browser, which suits single-page applications (SPAs).

 Use cases